The Differences in Wool

 Skin sensitivity to the barbs on the wool that catches onto our skin to create the rash.
 It’s essentially the wool scratching your skin.
 Many assume it’s because they are allergic, it’s caused by the irritation of the fibre.

 The breed of sheep plays a factor for the number of barbs on the fibre but it’s mostly the processing of the fibres to remove most of the barbs.
 The more barbs that are moved, the more the fibre was processed and the less likely you will be impacted.

 When Caron Cakes came out, some automatically assumed they were allergic as it stated wool.
 Others who claimed to have wool allergies didn’t react as they don’t really have allergies, the wool was processed more removing more barbs making it less likely to irritate their skin.
 Of course, we each have our own individual sensitivities.

 I learned a lot in asking simple questions and coming to realize that name wool is a general term.
 The quality of the wool depends on the sheep.
-The processing plays a strong factor in final pricing.
+The processing plays a strong factor in the final pricing.
 I’m not allergic to wool myself but I will itch if the wool isn’t processed enough.
 The only yarn that made me itch at Yarnspirations was Patons Colorwul.
 It’s since discontinued.

 For me, the independent yarn shops are a necessity of life.
 While the yarn may not make you itch, the pricing could be the cause of it.
 Knowing there’s a difference in levels of wool puts into perspective costs.

 For me, I don’t use the term that wool or independent yarn shops are expensive.
 They are offering a calibre of product levels that go beyond the typical big-box retailers.
 They have a place and now I know.
 It’s just for me to determine if I spend $5 to make a hat or between $20 – $30 to make one.
-The difference on how wool retains heat and my needs plays the ultimate decision for me.
+The difference in how wool retains heat and my needs play the ultimate decision for me.